-2.6.2.2 Active Fct
+2.6.2.2 Active Fctn

-Selects the position in which the active function displays for convenient observation of the measurement result.
-Selectable positions are Top (default), Center and Bottom.
-Pressing ESC key closes the display of the active function.
+Selects the position in which the active function is displayed for convenient observation of the measurement result.
+Selectable positions are Top, Center and Bottom.
+Pressing Esc key closes the display of the active function.